-Addressing parental substance use is an integral part of preventing child maltreatment prevention, but it also can help prevent Fetal Alcohol Spectrum Disorders (FASDs).
-Nationally, 2-5% of youth are affected… Read more »
+Addressing alcohol and pregnancy is an integral part of child maltreatment prevention, but it also can help prevent Fetal Alcohol Spectrum Disorders (FASDs).
+Nationally, 2-5% of youth are affected by… Read more »

 The Spark program at TXICFW is lucky to be connected to so many wonderful foster care support services and initiatives in our community.
 Over the last year, we have gotten… Read more »